Swathipinky2/TodoApp/README.md

 ## Installation
 No special installation is required.
 Simply open the `index.html` file in a web browser to use the ToDo app.

-Feel free to customize this README to fit your specific project and requirements.
-If you have any questions or feedback, feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).